hyunjun3/Machine-learning-guided-process-relevant-replacement-of-Pd-catalysts-for-furfural-hydrogenation/README.md

 # Machine-learning-guided prospective discovery of a process-relevant Pd replacement candidate for furfural hydrogenation

-> **Repository status:** public reproducibility package for the associated manuscript.

 This repository contains the Python code, fixed machine-learning datasets, optimized model artifacts, bootstrap results, and plotting scripts supporting the manuscript *Machine-learning-guided prospective discovery of a process-relevant Pd replacement candidate for furfural hydrogenation*.

 The repository does **not** contain the manuscript PDF, Supplementary Information document, submission files, or unpublished internal review material.